mmr/flywatch/README.md

 FlyWatch took care of registering aircrafts, crew members, agents (handlers, caterers, ...), flight permits and visa expiry.

-The goal is the make it easier (and way cheaper) to create the needed documentation for landing executive airplanes.
+The project aims to make it easier (and way cheaper) to create the needed documentation for landing executive airplanes.

 Structure
 -----

-The structure of the project is simple.
+The structure of the project is simple:

 * *cron*: jobs that run periodically
 * *doc*: database schema project documentation in **sql** and **dia** format.